 What is a cascading strategy?

-A cascading strategy is a distribution approach to the strategic plan while aligning every team’s activities at each organizational level.
+A cascading strategy is the distribution process of the overarching strategic plan through a business aligning every team’s activities at each level of the business.
 It’s a process that promises strong strategic alignment and solid execution of the plan.

 How to successfully cascade your strategy

 The most common way people successfully cascade their strategy is with the three-step process we’ll describe briefly.